MedX-Media/MedX/CONTRIBUTING.md

         - Check out [MedX design directory](https://github.com/MedX-Media/MedX/tree/main/design)
         - Design your ideas with any tools you want such as Figma, Photoshop, etc.
         - Put your output in the directory with a suitable file name.
-4. Once you've resolved an issue, submit a pull request from "your fork" to "MedX development branch", including a detailed explanation.
+6. Add and Commit Your Changes
+    Once you've made the necessary changes, stage and commit them to your local repository:
+    ```
+    git add .
+    ```
+    ```
+    git commit -m "A brief description of your changes"
+    ```
+7. Push Changes to Your Fork
+    Push your changes to the forked repository in your GitHub account:
+    ```
+    git push origin issue-name
+    ```
+8. Submit a Pull Request
+    Once your changes are pushed to your fork, it's time to submit a pull request:
+    - Go to your forked repository on GitHub.
+    - Click the "Compare & Pull Request" button.
+    - Select the MedX `development` branch as the base and your branch as the compare.
+    - Write a detailed description of the changes you made, explaining how it resolves the issue or contributes to the project.
+    - Submit the pull request.
-That's it!
+9. That's it!
 You've contributed to MedX as a developer.

 ### Want to help with content creation?
 1. You can choose the topic!
 Just make sure it's related to health tech.